rambotech/BOG.SwissArmyKnife/README.md

     a string, i.e. directory path, etc.

 ### Url
-  A Url parser which is designed to validate listener url's for a HttpListener object, is less restrictive on host portions, and can rebuild a URL after parsing it to remove unnecessary URL encoding.
+  A Url parser which is designed to validate listener url's for an HttpListener object, is less restrictive on host portions, and can rebuild a URL after parsing it to remove unnecessary URL encoding.